-Necessary when the furnace is used with packaged
+Necessary when the furnace is used with packaged air conditioners

-ai conditioner is install d that does not use the furnace of an air conditioner is install d that does not use the furnace of wer for air distribution and operates independently of the furnace, the thern ostat system must have an interlock to prevent the furnace and air conditioner from operating at the same time.
+If an air conditioner is installed that does not use the furnace blower for air distribution and operates independently of the furnace, the thermostat system must have an interlock to prevent the furnace and air conditioner from operating at the same time.
 This interlock system usually contains either a "Heat-Cool" switch which must be turned to one of the positions to activate heat or cool operation, or a positive "OFF" switch on the cooling thermostat.